BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 What is the Eliza platform at BNY?

-What’s new: “AI agents” and BNY’s “digital employees”
+What's new: 'AI agents' and BNY's 'digital employees'

-You’re not just rolling out a chatbot.
+You're not just deploying a chatbot.

 Why this matters for efficiency (and client outcomes)

-routine steps are automated,
+routine tasks are automated,

 quality checks are consistent, and